DerGnomi/Tabletennis_Score_Display/README.md

 If you want to use the controlling Pi as a portable device, just get a cheap Powerbank.
 6000 mAh should be enough to control the board for longer than one day

+## Branches
+### arudino

+arduino branch holds the old arduino file, for the arduino i used

+### stash-files

+stash-files holds the stashed files

+* networkconfig and networkconfig move script
+* layout of the 7 segment display with decimal and binar numbers for each displayed number
 ## Q&A

 * If you got questions how to get this project to work, just leave me a message